-A: No. Rights to Vampire Hunter D are owned by Hideyuki Kikuchi (author of the Vampire Hunter D novels), Asahi Sonorama, EPIC/Sony, Studio Madhouse, Urban Vision Entertainment, and probably other entities I'm unaware of.
+A: No. Rights to Vampire Hunter D are owned by Hideyuki Kikuchi (author of the Vampire Hunter D novels), Asahi Sonorama, EPIC/Sony, Studio Madhouse, and other entities.

 Q: Is there a VHD comic book (manga)?

 A: Yes.
-Kevin Leahy's translations of novels are being published by DH Press.
-As information becomes available, it is posted to VampireHunterD@yahoogroups.com and added to this site.
-Check the Vampire Hunter D novels in English page for anticipated dates of publication and other information.
+Kevin Leahy's translations of novels are being published by Dark Horse.
+More information is on the Vampire Hunter D novels in English page.

-Q: Is there a second Vampire Hunter D movie?
+Q: Is there a Vampire Hunter D TV series?

-Here are images of different VHS English-language releases.
-Click on the thumbnail or the caption to see a larger image.
+Here are images of earlier VHS English-language releases.
+Click the thumbnail or the caption to see a larger image.

 Original Streamline release